daleao/sdv/WalkOfLife/README.md

 - **Lv5 - Blaster** - Bombs are cheaper to craft.
 Exploding rocks yields twice as much coal.
 - **Lv10 - Demolitionist** - Bomb radius +1.
 Exploding rocks yields 20% more resources.
     - Bonus: get excited when hit by explosions.
-- **Lv10 - Gemologist** - Identify gems and minerals of higher quality.
+- **Lv10 - Gemologist** - Progressively identify gems and minerals of higher quality.
 Crystalariums work 25% faster.
     - Analogous to Ecologist.
 All gems and minerals mined from nodes have fixed quality, starting at silver and increasing once enough minerals have been collected.
 Applies to Crystalariums and Geode Crushers, but not to geodes broken at Clint's.

 ### ![](https://i.imgur.com/XvdVsAn.png) Fishing